 - (1) Apply power to the unit by turning the OFF/VOL knob clockwise until it clicks.
 Adjust the volume.
-Channel 16 will appear in the display.
 If necessary adjust the squelch by turning the knob counter-clockwise until the noise just disappears.
 You should not have to adjust the squelch again.
 Our marina monitors channel 12 from 8:30 a.m. to 5:00 p.m.
-To change from Channel 16 to Channel 12 simply press the up or down button until the unit displays the desired channel, then release the button.
+To change the channel simply press the up or down button until the desired channel is displayed, then release the button.
 Be sure the marine radio is set to 25 watts for better transmission if you are not within sight of marina. - (2) You are now ready to transmit by pressing and holding the push to talk switch on the hand microphone.
 To make the call speak clearly, distinctly and directly into the microphone.
-Call the marina using its name followed by the name of your vessel, for example: Holly Bluff Marina Boat calling Holly Bluff Marina.
+Call the marina using its name followed by the name of your vessel, for example: Holly Bluff Marina Boat \\\\ calling Holly Bluff Marina.
 Release the push to talk switch and wait for reply.
 Limit the first transmission to 30 seconds or less then wait at least 2 minutes before repeating the call if contact is not made.
 Keep all communications as brief as possible and give the call name of the ship at the end of the communications.
 Remember when calling other marinas or privately owned boats to call on Channel 16 then switch to another channel such as 68 before transmitting your message.
 Channel 16 is used only for calling.
 Do not use for casual conversation, this is not a CB.
 Do not use Channel 17, 21 or 22.
 These are for law enforcement and Coast Guard only.